jae2ology/3d-portfolio-2025/README.md

 ## Here are some Features of the website!
 ### Immersive 3D Graphics:
-Utilized Three.js to render interactive 3D elements, such as models, animations, or background scenes, creating a visually engaging user experience.
+Utilized Three.js to render interactive 3D elements, such as models, animations, and background scenes, creating a visually engaging user experience.

 ### Responsive Design
 Designed with Tailwind CSS, ensuring a seamless experience across desktop, tablet, and mobile devices.